aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws-during-event.md

 ---
 title: "a.
-Event: Accessing Your Lab Account"
+Accessing Your Lab Account"
 date: 2019-09-18T10:50:17-04:00
 draft: false
 weight: 50
 ---

+These steps can be followed during the ISC event to access the Lab Account to be used.
+If this workshop is being followed after the event, please skip this section.

 {{% notice warning %}}
-Accounts are only accessible for the duration of the event.
+Temporary lab accounts are only available on May 21st 2023 for the duration of the tutorial.
 To continue using AWS after the event, [create an AWS Account](<https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>).
+If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at isctutorial@amazon.com so we can follow-up with you.
 {{% /notice %}}

 Do not hesitate to ask questions at isctutorial@amazon.com if you need any help.

 ##### Step 1

-{{% notice warning %}}
-Temporary accounts were available on May 21st 2023 for the duration of the tutorial.
-If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at isctutorial@amazon.com so we can follow-up with you.
-{{% /notice %}}
+Go to the website https://dashboard.eventengine.run/

 ##### Step 2

-Go to the website https://dashboard.eventengine.run/

-##### Step 3

 You will then be prompted to a screen with the terms and conditions, add the *hashcode* and click **Accept** to continue: